SS Guglielmo Marconi

 SS Guglielmo Marconi was an Italian ocean liner launched on 24 September 1961 for Lloyd Triestino's Genoa—Sydney service.
 Her sister ship was SS Galileo Galilei.
 Guglielmo Marconi left Genoa on her maiden voyage on November 18th 1963.
-In 1976, Guglielmo Marconi was transferred to the Naples-Brazil-River Plate service of Italian Line.
+In 1976, she was transferred to the Naples-Brazil-River Plate service of Italian Line.

 In 1979 she was transferred to Italia Crociere as a full-time cruise ship.
 This was not a success and she was sold to Costa Lines in 1983.
 After a two-year rebuild, the ship reappeared as Costa Riviera for Costa Cruises in 1985.
 Costa Riviera alternated between Caribbean and Alaskan cruising during her time with Costa Cruises.